CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk7.md

 _Before you make a map, think about if the spatial components adds value._**

 [http://cscce.berkeley.edu/2018-index-map/?fbclid=IwAR2THMkrFmaNLKgBsW0ogh1clcEDJS7VrWi5iHESCzNk6MaNZ55_u0bcyvk](http://cscce.berkeley.edu/2018-index-map/?fbclid=IwAR2THMkrFmaNLKgBsW0ogh1clcEDJS7VrWi5iHESCzNk6MaNZ55_u0bcyvk "http://cscce.berkeley.edu/2018-index-map/?fbclid=IwAR2THMkrFmaNLKgBsW0ogh1clcEDJS7VrWi5iHESCzNk6MaNZ55_u0bcyvk")

+# New Census Data: Record Illinois Population Loss For The Year, 5th Straight Annual Loss

+These charts would make Cole Nusbaumer very happy.

+The use of colors in all but one chart is very good and focuses the reader on the one bar that is important to the story: Illinois.

+I would have made the other color not back but a darker grey.

+Takeaway: Use color sparingly and only to focus the reader on the things you want to highlight.
+It makes it easier for the reader.

+Think about what if all charts had either the same color or all different colors.
+It would be harder to find Illinois and then compare and always need to find it again.

 ### Snow days in Germany